aicpslab/certified-data-driven-feedback-sim/README.md

 ## Additional information

-For questions regarding reproduction of the benchmark or the provided implementation, please open an issue in this repository or contact the authors.
+For questions regarding reproduction of the benchmark or the provided implementation, please contact the authors.
 For MATLAB toolbox installation, licensing, or platform-specific issues, please refer to the corresponding MathWorks documentation.

-The provided MEX binaries target 64-bit Windows (`.mexw64`) and were generated and tested in the environment listed above.